jasonshamilton/MSBuild17/ReverseProxy.md

 ### Tools and Tips for Troubleshooting

 - Use “netstat -ano” output during the repro might give you the full details of the root cause
 - Note: Connection limits are not at the VM size level, such as D13 and D15.
-It is setting at winsock limit of OS level
+Winsock limit are at the OS level.
 - You can query it by using “netsh int ipv4 show dynamicport tcp” from admin dos prompt
-- To increase socket limits numbers by using netsh int <ipv4|ipv6>
+- To increase socket limits numbers, use netsh int <ipv4|ipv6>
 - Note: Any closed connection to be qualified for reuse has to be wait up to 240 seconds time elapse
   - See: https://technet.microsoft.com/en-us/library/cc938217.aspx
   - The minimum you can decrease this wait is to set 30 seconds in that registry of above link